df8819/JChat/README.md

 ## Functionalities
 - Normal Chat via Send button / Enter.
 - 'Clear Chat' will clean up the Window _(does not delete saved chat conversation)_
 - Change the behavior.
-Messy but fun😅 _(Default will act as the 'As an AI language model...' we all love😋)_
+Messy but fun😅 _(Default will act as the 'AI language model...' we all love😋)_
 - Loop pre-defined answers endlessly. ❗WARNING❗ - This is an experimental feature and will burn your API limit FAST if not watched carefully! _('Cancel Loop' will immediately stop this function!)_
 - Click 'API Key' to insert your key.
 The app will not work without your own key.
 - Typing 'exit' in chat or clicking the 'Exit' button will close the app.